INFORMSJoC/2023.0108/README.md

 ## Description

-The goal of this repository is to provide a large number of numerical examples illustrating the effectiveness of solving bilevel programs based on lower-level Mond-Weir duality.
+The goal of this repository is to provide a large number of numerical examples to illustrate the effectiveness of solving bilevel programs based on lower-level Mond-Weir duality.

 ## Repository Structure